watson-developer-cloud/assistant-web-chat-service-desk-starter/src/middleware/genesys/README.md

 1. In Genesys Cloud, [create a widget](https://help.mypurecloud.com/articles/create-a-widget-for-web-chat/) to enable users to chat with agents.
 Make a note of the generated `Deployment Key`.
 Follow the instructions for either a `1.1` or `1.0` widget.

-1. Make sure there is an active `Queue` by selecting your profile bubble on the left sidebar and clicking on `Activate Queues`.
-Check that there is at least one queue under `Active`.
-If not, either activate an `Available` queue on the right, or [create a queue](https://help.mypurecloud.com/articles/create-queues/).
-In any case, take note of the name of the `Active` queue you would like to use.
+1. Make sure there is an active queue by selecting your profile bubble on the left sidebar and clicking on **Activate Queues**.
+Check that there is at least one queue under **Active**.
+If not, either activate an available queue on the right, or [create a queue](https://help.mypurecloud.com/articles/create-queues/).
+In any case, take note of the name of the active queue you would like to use.
     - **Creating a queue:**
-      - Name must not include any spaces.
-This queue name should be unique, and ideally describe the purpose/grouping of the queue.
-Make sure you click Save.
+      - The queue name must not include any spaces.
+This queue name should be unique, and should describe the purpose or grouping of the queue.
+Make sure you click **Save**.
-      - Click on the queue that you just created and add yourself through the `Members` tab (you do not have to click save).
+      - Click on the queue that you just created and add yourself through the **Members** tab (you do not have to click **Save**).
-      - Any newly created Queues will be `Active` by default.
+      - Any newly created queues will be active by default.

-1. Set up OAuth Client server:
+1. Set up an OAuth Client server:
     1. If you haven't done so already, [set up a Genesys Cloud OAuth client](https://help.mypurecloud.com/articles/create-an-oauth-client/).

     1. In the `src/middleware/genesys` subdirectory, rename or copy `.env-sample` to `.env`.